-- a.
-Atkinson School Faculty and Staff - i.
+a) Atkinson School Faculty and Staff

 The Atkinson School faculty and staff are happy to listen to you and talk with you.
+Faculty and staff are also able to refer you to other School and University resources.

+b) Advising

-Faculty and staff are also able to refer you to other School and University resources. - b.
-Advising - i.
-The Assistant Dean of Admission, MBAP serves as the advisor for all MBAP students and can assist student with professional and academic questions.
+The Sr. Associate Dean serves as the advisor for all MBAP students and can assist students with professional and academic questions, and can also assist with general issues and assistance related to academic polices and issues, campus resources, services and procedures.
 The Career Management staff advises students in regard to the process of career management and planning.
-The Atkinson Associate and

-Assistant Deans advise students in regard to general issues and assistance, academic polices and issues, campus resources, services and procedures.
-Karen Arthur, Atkinson School Recorder assists students with registration and graduation audits.
+The Atkinson School Recorder, Karen Arthur, assists students with registration and graduation audits.
 In addition, MBA students are always welcome to talk with any member of the faculty, staff, or administration.